 Yes!
 Greece reopened to international visitors (including those from the US) on May 14, 2021.
 Restaurants are open, hotels are open, and the Greek tourism industry is anxious and enthusiastic for visitors to return.

-Do I need a Covid test to enter Greece?
+Do I need Proof of Vaccination or a Covid test to enter Greece?

-Can I get a Covid test in Greece for my return flight to the US?
+Can I get a Covid-19 test in Greece for my return flight to the US?

-Aegean Airlines offers a testing option with testing centers in Athens, Rhodes, Mykonos, Crete, Corfu, and others (unfortunately not Santorini, but you can find more info on Santorini testing here).
-The cost is EUR 50 for a PCR test and EUR 20 for a rapid test.
+- On the islands – Aegean Airlines offers a testing option with testing centers in Athens, Rhodes, Mykonos, Crete, Corfu, and others (unfortunately not Santorini, but you can find more info on Santorini testing here).
+The cost is EUR 47 for a PCR test and EUR 10 for a rapid test.
 You’ll just need to show a confirmation number for at least one Aegean flight in Greece (international or domestic).

 Will I have to wear a mask while visiting Greece?